 After scaling and root planing, many patients do not require further active treatment.
 However, surgery may be indicated to restore periodontal health when scaling and root planing is not effective.

-Periodontal scaling and root planing (D4341/4342)1 is distinctly different from a dental prophylaxis (D1110)1 and scaling in the presence of generalized moderate or severe gingival inflammation (D4346, effective January 1, 2017).2 Prophylaxis is a preventive procedure and is performed on patients with a generally healthy periodontium, or on patients with localized gingivitis.
+Periodontal scaling and root planing (CDT code D4341/4342) is distinctly different from a dental prophylaxis (CDT code D1110) and scaling in the presence of generalized moderate or severe gingival inflammation (CDT code D4346).
+Prophylaxis is a preventive procedure and is performed on patients with a generally healthy periodontium, or on patients with localized gingivitis.
 Scaling in the presence of generalized moderate or severe gingival inflammation is indicated for patients who have generalized moderate to severe gingival inflammation, with or without pseudo-pockets but exhibiting no bone loss or loss of attachment.
 Key to scaling and root planing is the instrumentation and removal of deposits from the root surfaces of the tooth.

-The following documentation is needed to support the delivery of scaling and root planing:
+Documentation to support the delivery of scaling and root planing must consist of the following:

 The diagnostic materials must demonstrate the following: